sergeismolnikov/ml_studying/README.md

 # ml_studying
-# this repository contains my pet projects that I try to perform in order to master ML and DS
+This repository contains my pet projects that I try to perform in order to master ML and DS